kurinecmatej/BSC/README.md

  *******************
  **** HOW TO RUN ***
  *******************
+ runable file is located in bsc/targer

+ run by:
  java -jar bsc-0.0.1-SNAPSHOT.jar inputfile.txt
  ---where inputfile.txt is optional parameter containing initial currency values.
 Filename can be optionally specified